aptech/docs/docs/CR-delif.rst

 ::

-    //Create a matrix with 3 columns
-    x = { 20    10     2,
+    // Create a matrix with 3 columns x = { 20    10     2,
           33    13     3,
           37    12     2,